SciML/LabelledArrays.jl/docs/src/Example_dsl.md

 indexed arrays.

-Let's solve the Lorenz equation using an `LVector`s. `LVectors` are mutable, hence we can use the non-allocating form of the `OrdinaryDiffEq` API.
+Let's solve the Lorenz equation using an `LVector`s. `LVectors` are mutable.
+Hence, we can use the non-allocating form of the `OrdinaryDiffEq` API.

 ```julia